jsomers/j-jeopardy/README.markdown

 ## Getting started

-To start a game, head to /play/start and enter your names.
+To start a game, head to `/play/start` and enter your names.
 If you're only playing with two people, I'd use the first and third slots and leave the second one blank.

-When you hit enter, that'll take you to /play/choose_game---where you can, obviously, choose a game.
+When you hit enter, that'll take you to `/play/choose_game`&mdash;where you can, obviously, choose a game.
 Pick one that sounds fun.

 At the top of the board screen, one player's name (chosen randomly) should be underlined, which means it's their turn to select a category.

 At this point you might want to go into "full-screen mode" on your browser.
-Close all tabs but the current one; hit the little button in the top-right corner of the window to get rid of the location bar; and go to View -> Status Bar to remove that.
+Close all tabs but the current one; hit the little button in the top-right corner of the window to get rid of the location bar; and go to **View -> Status Bar** to remove that.
 Minimize your Dock and drag the window as far as it can go.

 ## Fastest finger

 The buzzers are: P1 = left, P2 = B, P3 = right.
 The reason they're wacky like that is because I've been playing with one person at the keyboard (B) and two guys using Wiimotes (in which case you don't want "typeable" letters, which is why you go with the arrows).
-These can be changed---search for "Javascript keycodes" and change the corresponding values (everywhere you see case 37, case 66, case 39) in the fastest_finger.js file in the /public folder.
+These can be changed&mdash;reference this [Javascript keycodes page](http://www.cambiaresearch.com/c4/702b8cd1-e5b0-42e6-83ac-25f0306e3e25/Javascript-Char-Codes-Key-Codes.aspx) and change the corresponding values (everywhere you see `case 37`, `case 66`, and `case 39`) in the `fastest_finger.js` file in the `/public` folder.

 When you choose a question, there will be a roughly four-second delay before an orange bar appears indicating that it's okay to buzz in.
 The idea is to give everyone time to read the question.
 (I may add a feature that varies this interval based on the length/difficulty of the question's text, but for now people seem to think the four seconds works nicely.)